 There is a high unmet need for a stable, rapid-acting, ultra-concentrated insulin of up to 1000 U/mL, that can enable more effective disease management for those people with diabetes requiring >200 U/day.

 An ultra-concentrated product is key for the miniaturisation of insulin delivery devices.
-Next-generation device technology such as wearable, continuous administration patch pumps and implants, are critical future developments for people living with diabetes.
+Next-generation device technology such as wearable, continuous administration patch pumps and implants, are critical for future developments for people living with diabetes.
 In particular, these devices offer the potential to improve compliance in difficult to treat groups such as children and teenagers.
-Such deliver systems when combined with a rapid acting insulin could improve glycaemic control and compliance, thereby reducing adverse events, as well as overall complications and morbidity.
+Such delivery systems when combined with a rapid acting insulin could improve glycaemic control and compliance, thereby reducing adverse events, as well as overall complications and morbidity.

 As yet, there are no concentrated (>200U/mL) rapid acting insulin products on the market.